 A given range of colours is selectively called a colour space, and there are certain standards.
 Consider a box of crayons – the really big Crayola box with all of the colours.
 This imaginary box of crayons represents every colour possible.
 Now let’s say we know we’re working on the ‘net and we know that the average computer monitor can’t display all of those colours, so there’s no point in having the whole box available.
 From that big box of crayons we select only those colours that can be displayed on a computer monitor.
 The range and number of colours we choose is called the gamut.
 For the internet and monitors in general, we use a standard called sRGB (standard RGB). sRGB is a relatively small gamut (8-bit) and it works for this case.

 BUT.
 You knew there was going to be a but there.
 The camera’s sensor can record more colours than can be displayed on the ‘net and if you were to assign every image you have an sRGB colour space you’d be taking your big box of crayons and throwing away all of those other colours.
 There are other gamuts as well; CMYK is the smallest gamut and Lightroom for example uses something proprietary (Melissa RGB) but that is very close to what’s known as ProPhoto RGB.
-ProPhoto RGB is a much larger gamut and can hold all of the colours generated by a digital camera.
+ProPhoto RGB is a much larger gamut and can hold all of the colours generated by a digital camera and a printer.
 Adobe RGB is a median standard used by many photographers.
 For more on gamuts, see the links at the bottom of this post.

 Incidentally, this is one of the differences between shooting RAW and shooting .jpg – .jpg files use sRGB, which is 8-bit colour.
 RAW files use 16-bit colour.
 So imagine taking the 65366 possible colour separations/channel available in 16-bit colour and throwing away all of them but the 256 colour separations used in sRGB.
 The flip side is that an image with 16-bit colour has a lot more information available and so yields larger files.
 This requires more computer power to work with them and more storage space on the hard drive.
 Again, it depends on what you want to do with your images.